BarrySoap/Honours-Project/README.md

 These will contribute towards an Honours project starting in Sept 2018.

+THESE TITLES ARE SOMEWHAT UNOFFICIAL:
-# Honours Title: "Learning to Play: Nash Equilibria in Repeated Games Using Machine Learning and Neural Networks
+Honours Title: "~~Learning to Play: Nash Equilibria in Repeated Games Using Machine Learning and Neural Networks~~" 2nd Draft Title: "Learning to play: A comparison of effectiveness between different representation of agent cognitions using evolutionary algorithms and machine learning"